willhowes/makers_portfolio_and_notes/week_3.md

 5. SERVER returns the cat.jpg to the CLIENT with a '200' response code.

 ### Chat with Bobby (Senior Developer friend) about the [Takeaway Challenge](https://github.com/willhowes/takeaway-challenge)
-* Very important to go through all user stories before writing any tests and try a domain model.
-If it doesn't seem right, try different models.
+* Very important to go through all user stories before writing any tests and draft a domain model.
+If it doesn't seem right, try different models when you start testing, stop and try a new model.
 * Whilst there's many ways to build a project, it is important to be clear on what classes you will need from the outset.
 It may have been better in this project, to have had a Takeaway class, a Dish class, an Order class, and a Customer class (needed for sending the confirm test).
 * For creating the order to do a hash (rather than an array of hashes) and then update the value of each key when duplicate orders of the same item are made.
 Like so: